enkidevs/curriculum/javascript/core/functions-i/functions-can-be-declared-after-use.md

   - introduction
 ---

-# Functions can be declared after use
+# Functions Can Be Declared After Use

 ---